• Skip to primary navigation

 Egg whites are in the bowl of a stand mixer, about to be whisked.

-Once the egg whites have reached the soft peak stage, slowly add the sugar (1/3 cup) and whisk until stiff and glossy.
+• Once the egg whites have reached soft peaks, gradually add the sugar (⅓ cup) and continue whisking until stiff and glossy.

 The whipped egg whites are being folded in the chocolate batter.